 It is very pleasant to admire Perast from an outstanding pier in the sea.
 The view is so beautiful that I decided to add a small panorama to the site:

 There is another legend.
 It’ll tell you about the man-made island that we saw from the embankment.
 Once upon a time there was an ordinary rock in its place.
 Local fishermen loved to fish from it.
 And then an icon of the Virgin Mary was found on the rock.
 Fishermen brought it to Perast, and the locals decided to build a temple on the site of the rock.
-A man-made island was made, the Church of the Mother of God is located there now.
+A man-made island was made, the Church of Our Lady of the Rocks is located there now.

 The tradition to renew and expand the island has survived to this day.
 Every year, local residents load their boats with stones and drop them at a designated location.
 This is a national Montenegrin holiday.
 If you come across a local guide Gotsa — she will tell you how it all happens, because she participates in the holiday herself.